mercy-michael/mercy-michael.github.io/about.md

 Most of these Technology courses costs an arm and a leg so I was not buoyant enough to go for it much earlier in life.
 I wanted to start somewhere that can help me learn while still making a living, that was how i started learning how to create websites with WordPress.
 I did more of self learning online.
 That was how i was able to start my own business.

-> -What I do is,
+> What I do is,
-> - source for product,
+> - Source for product,
-> - import,
+> - Import,
-> - create sales pages of the product and
+> - Create sales pages of the product and
-> - promote it on social media.
+> - Promote it on social media.

 Unfortunately I have not been able to fulfill that dream yet because my life has been a whole lots of ups and downs.
 But I have not given up on that.
 Life has not really been an easy journey for me but I am grateful.